coleifer/peewee/docs/peewee/querying.rst

 ManyToManyField
 ^^^^^^^^^^^^^^^

 The :py:class:`ManyToManyField` provides a *field-like* API over many-to-many fields.
 For all but the simplest many-to-many situations, you're better off using the standard peewee APIs.
 But, if your models are very simple and your querying needs are not very complex, you can get a big boost by using :py:class:`ManyToManyField`.
-Check out the :ref:`shortcuts` extension module for details.
+Check out the :ref:`extra-fields` extension module for details.

 Modeling students and courses using :py:class:`ManyToManyField`:

 .. code-block:: python

     from peewee import *
-    from playhouse.shortcuts import ManyToManyField
+    from playhouse.fields import ManyToManyField

     db = SqliteDatabase('school.db')